Spottedpanda/Spottedpanda/README.md

+3.12.26 I'm adding stamps as you're looking at my profile.

 Hello, I'm Mia.

 I don't have much.. but I collect things mainly.
 I do sewing, specifically, I'm just creating more pandas when I'm in the mood.